 The jacketing process usually extends the lead time from 3 days to about 2 weeks.

-The model 72L simplex strainer consists of a carbon steel body with a special Tefzel lining for handling aggressive fluids.
-The lining used for model 72L simplex strainers should not be confused with "coatings", rather it consists of a 1/8" thick plastic lining which enables it to handle aggressive fluids which would otherwise require a costly custom fabricate strainer made of an exotic alloy.
+The Eaton model 72L simplex strainer consists of a carbon steel body with a special Tefzel lining for handling aggressive fluids.
+The lining used for Eaton model 72L simplex strainers should not be confused with "coatings", rather it consists of a 1/8" thick plastic lining which enables it to handle aggressive fluids which would otherwise require a costly custom fabricated strainer made of an exotic alloy.

 The Tefzel fluoropolymer lining is inert to strong mineral acids, inorganic bases, halogens and metal salt solutions.
 Aggressive fluids such as carboxylic acid, anhydrides, aromatic and aliphatic hydrocarbons, alcohols, aldehydes, ketones, ethers, esters, chlorocarbons and classic polymer solvents have little effect on the Tefzel lining.